Kedde93/docker-java-server/README.md

 First create a docker volume (For caching dependencies used by maven)

-`docker colume create --name maven-repo`
+`docker volume create --name maven-repo`

 # Build the image.